 If you’re a die-hard Sony Xperia fan then few times of the year are more exciting than the release of a new Xperia XZ phone.
-It’s finally that time of year again, and IFA 2018 has seen the wraps removed from the Sony Xperia XZ3.
+It’s finally that time of year again, and the Sony Xperia XZ3 is available now.
 With an all-new OLED display, super-tough aluminum frame, and Android 9.0 Pie included from launch, it’s a great time to be part of Sony’s Xperia party.
 Here’s everything you need to know about the Sony Xperia XZ3.

 Design and display

 Sony’s smartphones have always had a unique style, and you’d usually be hard-pressed to mistake them for another brand’s phones.
 At first glance, the Xperia XZ3 looks extremely similar to last year’s Xperia XZ2, but the Xperia XZ3 is packing some subtle changes that make the design its own.

 There are more curves than last year’s phone, and the corners of the display curve gently around, contrasting with the right-angled screens on the Xperia XZ2 and XZ2 Premium.
 Sony is also taking the bezel-less look more seriously on the XZ3.
 The bezels around the sides of the display have been slimmed down even more, with the phone now curving into the frame.
 The forehead and chin, while still fairly chunky by today’s standards, have also seen some shrinkage.
 Flip it over though, and it’s much the same as the Xperia XZ2, with a single camera lens and rear-mounted fingerprint sensor.